iodepo/odis-arch/book/publishing/publishing.md

 ## About

-This page describes the publishing process for structured data on the web approach OIH will use.
+This page describes the publishing process for structured data on the web approach ODIS will use.

 Note many software packages you are using might already implement this approach.
 See the section: